 Calm conditions are preferred by all golfers but some are more comfortable adapting to any weather situation.
 Look out for the players in question and use weather forecasts to identify any potential winners.

 Golf provides a certain set of statistics that are unique to the sport and all of them can be harnessed to identify winning patterns moving forward.
 All players have different qualities so some may be big hitters off the tee but lack accuracy while for others the opposite will be the case.

 Among the stats to look for are driving distance, accuracy, greens in regulation, scrambling and putting.
 There are a number of sites where this information is readily available but we recommend heading to the official portals of the PGA and European Tours.
-Every week you can find what are referred to as Power Rankings where those stats are analysed to identify the top 15 or 20 golfers in stats that are relevant to the upcoming tournament.
+Every week you can find what is referred to as Power Rankings where those stats are analyzed to identify the top 15 or 20 golfers in stats that are relevant to the upcoming tournament.

 Study Course and General Form

 The statistics that we mentioned above can then help us to pick out some potential winners.
-All courses are very different so some will be long with wide open fairways while others will be shorter but perhaps they will be lined with trees and dotted with bunkers and water hazards that will punish any golfer who lacks accuracy.
+All courses are very different so some will be long with wide-open fairways while others will be shorter but perhaps they will be lined with trees and dotted with bunkers and water hazards that will punish any golfer who lacks accuracy.

-For the long courses, you therefore need to look at players with good driving distance stats while for the shorter venues, accuracy and scrambling are needed to avoid the traps that we mentioned in the previous paragraph.
+For the long courses, you, therefore, need to look at players with good driving distance stats while for the shorter venues, accuracy and scrambling are needed to avoid the traps that we mentioned in the previous paragraph.

 Golf Betting Events

 With the exception of around three weeks across the Christmas and New Year period, golf is a sport that can be enjoyed throughout the calendar.
 The players take a well earned festive break but through at least eleven months of any year, there is always a professional tournament to get involved with and that’s another reason behind its popularity.